-My expertise is only the jewellery market, but the challenges are similar for all consumer lead businesses.
+My expertise is only in the jewellery market, but the challenges are similar for all consumer lead businesses.

-People read and research online decide on the diamond they are looking for and then search for the lowest price, some will then choose a ring mount, and the ring will be made and dispatched with buyer safe in the knowledge they have in most cases thirty days to return it.
+People read and research online, decide on the diamond they are looking for and then search for the lowest price; some will then choose a ring mount, and the ring will be made and dispatched with buyer safe in the knowledge they have, in most cases, thirty days to return it.

-Some, of course, see right through this will and will still buy the diamond online but then seek out a bespoke jeweller to make them a unique engagement ring from a choice of bespoke designs.
+Some, of course, see right through this will and will still buy the diamond online but then seek out a bespoke jeweller to make them a unique engagement ring from a choice of custom designs.